One website coming up!

 Yes, trainers are acceptable in Milan, but only when styled fashionably and worn in casual or smart casual contexts.

-Step 2: Visit Milan's Landmarks
+Step 2: Visit Milan's landmarks

 To enjoy Milan, one must walk the streets and see its historical landmarks to appreciate its cultural past and present.
 Here are five (5) must-see sites you need to visit.